-- With the M30850T2-CPE, programs are downloaded to the MCU's flash ROM when debugging in single-chip mode or memory expansion mode.
-Because the number of write/erase cycles of this ROM is limited, the ROM must be replace when at the end of its service-life. - If the following errors occur frequently during program download, replace the MCU board. - Flash ROM erase error occurred ERROR (16258) - Flash ROM verify error occurred ERROR (16259)

-To purchase the product for replacement or request for repair, contact your local distributor.
+- With the M30850T3-CPE, programs are downloaded to the MCU's flash ROM when debugging in single-chip mode or memory expansion mode.
+Because the number of write/erase cycles of this ROM is limited, the ROM must be replaced when at the end of its service-life. - If the following errors occur frequently during program download, replace the MCU board. - Flash ROM erase error occurred ERROR (16258) - Flash ROM verify error occurred ERROR (16259) - To purchase the product for replacement or request for repair, contact your local distributor.

-Note on Voltage Detect Circuit:
+Note on Voltage Detection Circuit:

-- With the M30850T2-CPE, as the power voltage cannot be change after powering on the user system, the voltage detect circuit (voltage down detect interrupt and hardware reset 2) cannot be used with this product.
+- With the M30850T3-CPE, as the power voltage cannot be changed after powering on the user system, the voltage detection circuit (brown-out detection reset (hardware reset 2)) cannot be used with this product.